junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean tilts his head and gives a small nod.

-Bright purple light gathers in her fingertips, like electric sparks connecting Cass's temple with her palms.
-Rowena looks up, her pupils are the same magical purple now, as if reading through a large obscure book floating in the sky.
+Bright purple light gathers in her fingertips, like electric sparks, connecting Cass's temple with her palms.
+Rowena looks up towards sky, her pupils are the same magical purple now, as if reading through a large obscure book floating in the sky.
 Or too many books, by the way her head suddenly shifting violently from left to right and back.

-Dean looks at him, his back unconsciously uptight, fingers claw into tight fist with bedsheet in the middle.
+Dean looks at her, his back unconsciously uptight, fingers claw into tight fist with clenched bedsheet in the middle.

 After God-knows-how-long, Rowena breaks the connection and pants heavily, looking shocked and exhausted.